 Evaluation Funds Expended (Resources) The progress we have made on Eco Warrior programs is based on the following data.
 The data includes teacher professional learning, daily systems and practices, the completion rates of planned infrastructure associated with sustainability grant projects and student/community inclusion in these projects.
-The data shows that the school hosted, organised and delivered several sustainability workshops to the local and broader community, including one accessed by educators across the state.
-Students developed systematic methods of wasted auditing, reporting findings regularly to students and staff.
-School infrastructure funded by the 2019 sustainability grant is 95% complete and in use by teachers and students.
-Broader Vegetable Garden - \$20,000 Shed - \$19,000 Sensory Nature Trail - \$19,630 community projects which attracted direct student involvement included the Bundanoon on Tap project and assistance to Bundanoon Wombat Care.
-Implications for 2020 include the continuation of SLT involvement in 'on the ground' waste management, the regular use/maintenance of the school vegetable garden/chook facility, with teachers learning to embed opportunities within these across curriculum areas.
-Greater involvement of the broader community as the students utilise this infrastructure is also planned.
+After Analysing the data we know that the implementation of programs has been positive to the extent that we have achieved our three year improvement measure of improved community involvement with school environmental practises.
+Whilst 2020 COVID restrictions impinged on broader community involvement during this time, events and regular involvement occurred outside this timeframe.
+Students implemented earlier developed systematic methods of wasted auditing, reporting findings regularly to students and staff.
+School infrastructure funded by the 2019 sustainability grant is 100% complete and in use by teachers and students. facilities such as the school vegetable garden, yarning circle, Peace Garden and recycling facility are well utilised.
+An additional sustainability grant was awarded in 2020 and is 70% complete.
+Broader community projects which attracted direct student involvement included the Bundanoon on Tap project and assistance to Bundanoon Wombat Care.
+Implications for 2021 include the continuation of SLT involvement in 'on the ground' waste management, the regular use/maintenance of the school vegetable garden, with teachers further building on their learning to embed opportunities within this across curriculum areas.
+Greater involvement of the broader community as the students utilise this infrastructure is also planned, after initial proposals were interrupted due to COVID.
+Vegetable Garden - \$20,000 Sustainability Grants - \$19,630 from Community Building Partnership, together with an additional \$5,370 from P&C, gave us a total of \$25,000 for our Sensory Nature Trail.
+Project which was also boosted by additional \$3,500 Eco Schools Program environmental trust grant.